scambo00/Google_Assistant_WNR/README.md

 ### 5.4)Edit coomand.txt
 <img src='/images/editCommand.png'/>
 ### 5.5)Run command from CMD window
-Place the two files and the gactions.exe file into the same directory and from a cmd window execute the command.
+Place the two files and the gactions.exe file into the same directory and from a cmd window and then execute the command.
+This command will send the Action (‘action.json’ file, same as the the API.AI project) to your Google Home and will run it as a preview for 999999999 minutes (about 2000 years).